 Minzdrav Snatches Away Victims from Death

-Health Minister Veronika Skvortsova estimates that the new anti-smoking law has the intent of saving 150,000 to 200,000 Russian lives a year.
+Health Minister Veronika Skvortsova estimates that the new anti-smoking law could save 150,000 to 200,000 Russian lives per year.
 Here’s how Sergei Yolkin sees it.

 28 May 2013